 The tomb of Roland was one of the most prestigious shrines in Western Christendom.
 On the pilgrimage road to Compostela, the greatest relic of the Carolingian past was to be found on the Gironde estuary at the abbey church of Saint Romanus of Blaye on the Tours Road.

-There, pilgrims were able to venerate the mortal remains of Roland, Charlemagne’s nephew who was martyred at the battle of Roncevaux.
-This event was the narrative climax for the both, the Chanson de Roland and the History of Charlemagne and Roland, which was included in the Book of Saint James.
+It was there that pilgrims were able to venerate the mortal remains of Roland, Charlemagne’s nephew who was martyred at the battle of Roncevaux.
+This event was the narrative climax for both the Chanson de Roland and the History of Charlemagne and Roland, the Latin text of which was included in the Book of Saint James.

 During the Carolingian period, the abbey of Blaye was the first significant monastic establishment to be reached on Frankish territory after traversing Gascony.
 This explains why it was deemed that Charlemagne would have deferred the burial of his most important paladin until he had crossed the estuary.